springone-tour-2020-cicd/katacoda-scenarios/argo/step4.md

 # Deploy to development deployment

-Let's deploy our sample application (the one you forked earlier).
+Let's deploy our sample application.

 We only have one Kubernetes cluster, so we will be deploying our app to the same cluster in which we installed Argo CD.
 You can also easily attach other clusters to Argo CD and use it to deploy apps to to those.

-Create a namespace
+Create a namespace called `dev` to simulate a development environment for deployment:

 ```
 kubectl create namespace dev